Compare prices from Mixer Tap Installers in your local area.

 You may think that a leaking tap is nothing more than a nuisance that keeps you up at night, but it can cause severe damage to your home.
-Learning how to fix a leaking tap can save you thousands of litres of water in a year and save money in the process.
+Learning how to fix a leaking tap in your kitchen or bathroom can save you thousands of litres of water in a year and save money in the process.

 Here’s a surprising fact, the number one cause of leaking taps is not the washer but the valve seat that stops the water from flowing when the tap is closed.

-Our handy guide will guide you through how to fix a dripping tap, whether it’s your first attempt or you need a refresher.
+This handy guide will guide you through how to fix a dripping tap.
+Whether you need to know how to fix a leaking kitchen faucet or bathroom tap, we’re here to help!

 Before you get down and dirty, or in this case wet, make sure that you have the following tools:

-O-rings, washers (12mm washers are common in homes) and a replacement cartridge
+- O-rings, washers (12mm washers are common), and a replacement cartridge

 Turn off the mains water supply, then turn on the leaking tap until all the water runs out.
-To completely turn off the water, check below the tap that you are working on for an isolation valve, if you find one, turn it with a screwdriver.
+To completely turn off the water, check the fixture you are working on for an isolation valve; turn it with a screwdriver.

 If you don’t find an isolation valve, locate the stop valve and turn off the water from there.